asifhg/CGold/docs/tutorials/variables/cache.rst

 Cache type
 ==========

-Though type of any variable is **always** string you can add some hints which will be used by CMake-GUI:
+Although the type of any variable is **always** string, you can add some hints which will be used by CMake-GUI:

 .. literalinclude:: /examples/usage-of-variables/cache-type/CMakeLists.txt